 When an appeal is made, the quizmaster must give each team's captain or co-captain an opportunity to speak to the appeal before making a ruling on the appeal.
 Whichever team is being appealed against will have the right to speak last.

-Coaches, including assistant coaches, of the teams participating in a quiz may place the quiz under protest under the following conditions:
+Coaches, including assistant coaches, of the teams participating in a quiz may place the quiz under review under the following conditions:

-The protest must apply to the question or ruling that just occurred.
-The protest must be placed before the quizmaster makes known the next question's type.
-If a protest is launched after question number 20 is completed it must be done immediately after the ruling is announced.
+The review must apply to the question or ruling that just occurred.
+The review must be placed before the quizmaster makes known the next question's type.
+If a review is launched after question number 20 is completed it must be done immediately after the ruling is announced.

-The coach may only confer with their assistant coach and any quizzer members of the team that are not currently seated in the quiz before protesting.
+The coach may only confer with their assistant coach and any quizzer members of the team that are not currently seated in the quiz before initiating a review.

 As an example of a logistical rule, consider a scenario wherein the quizmaster did not allow the full answering period to expire for the quizzer when the quizzer was in context and had not given any wrong information.